Welcome to the lightweight LSAT

 Most exams test your knowledge.
 But the LSAT tests your skills.

 Knowledge-based tests are easier to study for.
 On a knowledge-based test, each wrong answer teaches you a concrete lesson you can apply on future tests.
-The more questions you do, the more you learn.
+The more question you do, the more you learn.

 Example of a knowledge-based lesson